 Empanadas are one of our favorite treats in our house!
 Every single one of my kids loves them.
 We usually fill them with meat and cubed potatoes and they are so delicious!

 This post is sponsored by Simply Potatoes® but all opinions are always my own and completely honest.
 This post may also contain affiliate links.
-For more information, please see my disclosure here.
+For more information, see my disclosure.

 I certainly don’t enjoy peeling and cubing potatoes into small pieces though.
 So when I realized I could be using Simply Potatoes® for my empanadas I was a very happy camper!
 Not having to peel and cut potatoes, while at the same time getting fresh, never frozen potatoes is a win-win!